Sijia11/Final_Project_507/README.md

 * `creste_json.py` is a file that constrcuts the tree from stored data
 * `read_json_tree.py` is a file that reads the json of the tree
 * `json_tree.json` is a json file with the tree

+## Caching
+The raw results has been cached for the data from APIs.

+The cache is store in `final_project_cache.json` file.

+`pre_load.py` is a file that pre-populate the cache file.